Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Introduction

 Motivated by the above discussion, we consider a wireless communication system consisting of a EH source, an EH destination, and an eavesdropper.
 The destination has the full-duplex capability to simultaneously receive and produce a jamming attack to disrupt eavesdropping.
 The network operates in discrete time slots.
 We assume that the wireless channel between any nodes remains constant within a time slot; however vary between consecutive time slots following the first-order discrete-time Markov model.
 The arrival of energy packets is modeled as a Bernoulli process.
 For the system to be more realistic, we assume that the network might stop being operational due to physical destruction and hardware failure at any time slot with a certain probability.
 As a result, the lifetime of the network becomes a random variable.
 For the considered system, we maximize the long-term expected total transmitted secure bits until the network stops functioning by jointly allocating power for source transmission and destination jamming.
 The proposed joint power allocation takes into account the probability that the network remains operational at each time slot, battery energy level, EH rate, channel conditions, and self-interference attenuation factor at the destination.

 The main contributions of the paper are outlined as follows:

 \begin{itemize}

-\item We study, for the first time, the optimal joint power allocation (OJPA) problem for source transmission and destination jamming to maximize the long-term expected total transmitted secure bits in an EH wireless network until the network stops functioning using the RL framework.
+\item We study, for the first time, the optimal joint power allocation (OJPA) problem for source transmission and destination jamming to maximize the long-term expected total transmitted secure bits where both the source and destination are energy harvesting in an EH wireless network until the network stops functioning using the RL framework.
 The problem is formulated as an infinite-horizon MDP as the lifetime of the proposed network is a random variable.
 The proposed OJPA algorithm utilizes the PI algorithm for the solution due to its faster convergence.

 \item We propose a low computational complexity sub-optimal joint power allocation (SJPA) algorithm, namely, the reduced state joint power allocation (RSJPA), which is partially based on the PI algorithm with a smaller subset of the system states.
 Two other SJPA algorithms, greedy algorithm (GA) and naive algorithm (NA), are also implemented.
 Besides, we also develope two individual power allocation (IPA) algorithms (i.e., individual transmit power allocation (ITPA) and individual jamming power allocation (IJPA)) designed using the same RL framework).
 In the ITPA algorithm, the transmit power is optimized with a fixed destination power supply, and in the IJPA algorithm, the jamming power is optimized with a fixed source power supply.